Tom Stoppard: Awards

-In July 2013 Stoppard was awarded the PEN Pinter Prize for "determination to tell things as they are."
+In July 2013, Stoppard was awarded the PEN Pinter Prize for "determination to tell things as they are".

 In July 2017, Stoppard was elected an Honorary Fellow of the British Academy (HonFBA), the United Kingdom's national academy for the humanities and social sciences.
-Stoppard was appointed Cameron Mackintosh Visiting Professor of Contemporary Theatre, St Catherine's College, Oxford, for the academic year 2017–2018.
+Stoppard was appointed Cameron Mackintosh Visiting Professor of Contemporary Theatre at St Catherine's College, Oxford, for the academic year 2017/18.

+Representations in art

 Stoppard has been represented in various forms of art.
 He sat for sculptor Alan Thornhill, and a bronze head is now in public collection, situated with the Stoppard papers in the reading room of the Harry Ransom Center at the University of Texas at Austin.
 The terracotta remains in the collection of the artist in London.
 The correspondence file relating to the Stoppard bust is held in the archive of the Henry Moore Foundation's Henry Moore Institute in Leeds.

-Stoppard also sat for the sculptor and friend Angela Conner, and his bronze portrait bust is on display in the grounds of Chatsworth House.
+Stoppard also sat for the sculptor Angela Conner, who was a friend, and his bronze portrait bust is on display in the grounds of Chatsworth House in the Derbyshire Dales.